havenwood/update/README.md

 # Update: a gem to run a list of updates
-Update is a simple Ruby script for running sets of updates from your command line.
+Update is a simple Ruby script for running sets of updates asynchronously from your command line.
+Update uses EM::Syncrony's FiberIterator to run each set of updates in its own Fiber simlutaneously, then print out results as they become available.
+Requires Ruby 1.9+.
 ##Installation and usage
 ```ruby
 gem install update